Kitware/seaborn_altair/README.md

 ## Limitations

-This is a proof of concept at this time.
+This is only a proof of concept at this time.
 Only `barplot`, `countplot`, `pointplot`, `stripplot` are currently supported with limited support.

 Contributions and suggestions welcome!